iskolbin/lratio/README.md

 -----------
 * Internally ratio stores 2 Lua numbers in table.
 There are no overflow checks during calculations.
 * Use `Ratio.parse` with caution, while parsing something like `1/3` **should** work I cannot guarantee this on all platforms.

 This library defines `Ratio` class which instances have assigned metatable with support for addition, subtraction, multiplication, division, negation.
+Comparsion operators are also overloaded.

 ```lua
 local R = require('Ratio')